 8 – Carry a notebook with you

-If you don’t like the cellphone with keyboard option, neither the tablet, maybe a good old fashioned notebook will do for you.
-For me, it doesn’t do much, because I love technology, I love that it syncs in all my devices, and I hate to write by hand.
+If you don’t like the cellphone with a keyboard option, or the tablet, maybe a good old-fashioned notebook will do for you.
+For me, it doesn’t do much, because I love technology, I love that it syncs with all my devices, and I hate to write by hand.
 But it can be a great option if you don’t know what else to do.

 It helps you to not get distracted while doing it because you know how phones are.
-You’ll prefer looking at the notification than writing.
+You’ll prefer looking at the notification to writing.

-9 – Always note down chunks of scenes, phrases, characters.
+9 – Always note down chunks of scenes, phrases, and characters.
 It is better than nothing

 10- Always know what will happen next, so you don’t waste time planning it

-This is where outlining come in hand too.
+This is where outlining comes in handy too.
 If you spend time looking at the screen or at the paper because you don’t know what will happen, you’ll waste time.

 11- Plan the scenes in your head while you can’t write.
 Think about your story.
 “Write in your head”

 I do this all the time.
-It also motivates you to write because you want to get it in the paper before you forget about it.
+It also motivates you to write because you want to get it on paper before you forget about it.

 12- Record it or dictate it to your phone or recorder

 Instead of writing, you can talk.
-You can say things and make a program transcribe it to you, or you can record yourself and write it down later.
+You can say things and make a program transcribe them for you, or you can record yourself and write them down later.

 13- Look at your work